zelalemgetahun9374/TellCo-Data-Analysis/README.md

 # TellCo-Data-Analysis

-This repository is for a data analysis project on a telecomunications dataset of a company called TellCo.
-This project's objective is to analyze opportunities for growth and make a recommendation on whether TellCo is worth investing.
+In this repository I have analyzed a telecomunications dataset of a company called TellCo.
+This project is part of 10 academy's training week 1 challenge.
+The project's objective is to analyze opportunities for growth and make a recommendation on whether TellCo is worth investing.
 For this purpose, I am doing 4 types of analysis as shown below.

 1. User Overview analysis
 2. User Engagement analysis